Gradient Routing: Masking Gradients to Localize Computation in Neural Networks: Conclusion

 \section{Conclusion}

-Gradient routing localizes targeted capabilities in neural networks, creating models with known internal structure.
-Even when based on simple and limited data labeling schemes, this localization is suitable for robust unlearning of pre-specified capabilities and scalable oversight.
+Gradient routing enables data-driven supervision of the internal mechanisms learned by neural networks.
+Even when this supervision is based on simple or limited data labels, it can achieve robust unlearning of pre-specified capabilities and scalable oversight.
 Consequently, gradient routing may facilitate the safe deployment of AI systems, particularly in high-stakes scenarios where black-box methods are insufficiently robust.